Ragnar Garrett: Post-war career

 Following a three-month course at the Staff College, Camberley, Garrett was appointed commandant of the Staff College, Queenscliff, Victoria, in June 1946.
 He was posted to Japan in March 1947, becoming Brigadier-in-Charge of Administration for the British Commonwealth Occupation Force in July.
 The size and scope of the occupation declined considerably during his tour, which finished in October 1949.
 Approximately 2,400 Australians, most from the 67th Battalion, remained by late 1948, compared to 11,000 in October 1946.
 In December 1949, Garrett resumed command of the Staff College, Queenscliff.
 Promoted temporary major general, he was appointed General Officer Commanding (GOC) Western Command, which covered the state of Western Australia, in August 1951.
 He became Deputy Chief of the General Staff in February 1953.

 In December 1953, Garrett succeeded Major General Eric Woodward as Adjutant-General and Second Military Member of the Military Board.
-He was promoted temporary lieutenant general in October 1954 and appointed GOC Southern Command, which covered Victoria, South Australia, and Tasmania and was, as of April 1953, the superior headquarters for several major Citizen Military Forces (CMF) formations including the 3rd Infantry Division, the 4th and 6th Infantry Brigades, the 2nd Armoured Brigade, and two artillery groups.
+He was promoted temporary lieutenant general in October 1954 and appointed GOC Southern Command, which was headquartered in Melbourne and controlled, as of April 1953, several major Citizen Military Forces (CMF) formations including the 3rd Infantry Division, the 4th and 6th Infantry Brigades, the 2nd Armoured Brigade, and two artillery groups.
 His elevation to lieutenant general was made permanent in December 1954.
 Garrett was appointed a Companion of the Order of the Bath in the Queen's Birthday Honours on 13 June 1957.
 He succeeded Lieutenant General Sir Henry Wells as Chief of the General Staff (CGS) on 23 March 1958.
 Garrett was raised to Knight Commander of the Order of the British Empire in the 1959 New Year Honours.